A TRUSTED AFTERCARE PARTNER FOR VETERINARY PRACTICES

 Partnership Contributions

-Partnership contribution directly fund the delivery and sustainability of the Pet Loss Support Group’s services for pet owners, including:
+Partnership contributions help sustain the Pet Loss Support Group’s services for bereaved pet owners.

-Plays a significant role in sustaining core services and enabling the development and expansion of additional support offerings as demand grows.
+Plays a significant role in strengthening core services and enabling the development of additional support as demand continues to grow.

-Recognition as a partner practice on our website, reflecting your practice’s commitment to compassionate, responsible aftercare
+Recognition as a partner practice on our website

-For most practices, this represents a modest monthly cost and enables year-round aftercare support for clients at one of the most difficult moments in pet ownership.
+For most practices, contributions represents less than the cost of one routine consultation per week and enables year-round aftercare support for clients at one of the most difficult moments in pet ownership.

 Partnership contributions may be treated as a business expense.
 We recommend confirming this with your accountant.